 Paragraph on Discipline in 200 Words

 Discipline refers to a collection of rules, limitations, and behavioural patterns that must be followed.
 When these factors are integrated and used, they assist in maintaining the social and personal order of events in life.
 Discipline can be developed at home starting at a young age.
 As a result, it spreads and develops, affecting various aspects of life.
 Personal discipline includes things like sticking to a regular sleep schedule, eating good food, exercising, pursuing a passion or interest, and participating in sports on a regular basis.
 Behaving in a certain way in social situations, meetings, or activities is referred to as social discipline.
 Professional discipline, on the other hand, mostly entails time management, meeting deadlines, greeting seniors correctly, and keeping healthy relationships, among other things.
 Discipline is an inextricable aspect of society, and its role begins in our educational institutions.
-People nowadays, on the other hand, frequently lose sight of time and must take great effort to maintain a disciplined lifestyle.
+People nowadays frequently lose sight of time and must make great efforts to maintain a disciplined lifestyle.
 Various ways to maintain a disciplined lifestyle are being aware of the rules and guidelines, coordinating with co-workers, keeping personal and professional lives separate and maintaining both, etc.

 Paragraph on Discipline in 250 Words

 Human beings are the most important components of every social framework, and rules and laws are required for any system to function.
 A system or an individual is considered to be disciplined when these norms regulate human behaviour and create a sense of organisation.
 Every facet of human life, as well as other kinds of life, benefits from discipline.
-It instils a sense of accountability and credibility, and encourages people to take responsibility for their actions.
+It instils a sense of accountability and credibility and encourages people to take responsibility for their actions.

-Discipline may be found everywhere, from a sportsperson’s daily routine to a businessperson’s regular schedule, or a child’s first steps.
+Discipline may be found everywhere, from a sportsperson’s daily routine to a businessperson’s regular schedule or a child’s first steps.
 However, it is equally crucial to recognise that the same set of rules does not apply to everyone.
 A disciplinary regimen should always be constructed to fulfil individual requirements first, unlike “terms and conditions” that set out their own demands.

-We frequently have to run so fast to keep up with the mob in our fast-paced lifestyles that we forget about our own plans.
+We frequently have to run so fast to keep up with the mob in the fast-paced lifestyles that we forget about our own plans.
 This causes problems like insomnia, anxiety, and, in a worst-case scenario, extreme mental turmoil.
-We must continue to push ourselves to remain in competition, but prioritising our goals is essential.
-While discipline has many interpretations and perceptions, its ultimate goal is to provide us with a clear understanding of life.
+We must continue to push ourselves to remain in the competition, but prioritising our goals is essential.
+While ‘discipline’ has many interpretations and perceptions, its ultimate goal is to provide us with a clear understanding of life.
 The history of great individuals demonstrates the need for discipline in achieving goals.
 Discipline does not have to be something that governs every minute of our lives; it can take the form of modest steps that, one day, will result in a greater, better version of ourselves.